LaunchCodeEducation/java-web-development/src/chapters/thymeleaf-views/exercises.rst

 .. admonition:: Note

-   If you need to make sure your code matches ours, look at the `add-bootstrap branch <https://github.com/LaunchCodeEducation/coding-events/tree/add-bootstrap>`__  on ``coding-events-demo``.

-..
-Now for some Git magic!
-We are going to go back in time to when our templates
-.. were still using data from a static event list.

-.. #.
-Use the ``git log`` command.
-Go through the logs until you find the commit
-..    where you finished creating a static event list.

-..    .. admonition:: Note

-..
-If you need to make sure your code matches ours, look at the `add-bootstrap branch <https://github.com/LaunchCodeEducation/coding-events/tree/add-bootstrap>`__  on ``coding-events-demo``.
+   If you need to make sure your code matches ours to start, look at the `add-bootstrap branch <https://github.com/LaunchCodeEducation/coding-events/tree/add-bootstrap>`__  on ``coding-events-demo``.

-.. #.
-Use ``git reset --hard <commit>`` to go back to that moment.

-.. .. admonition:: Warning

-..
-Before you reset to an older commit, make sure you are on a separate branch!
-..
-This will reset your repo to a previous state!

 Now, let's add descriptions to our events!